leprojetcastor/castor/doc/source/boids.rst

 | There are two boundaries conditions that can be applied :

-1. Boids must stay within the broders.
+1. Boids must stay within the borders.

     .. code-block:: c++